-While visiting the Old Quarter of Hanoi, be sure to check out the train tracks, or “train street” as it is popularly called.
+While visiting the Old Quarter of Hanoi, be sure to check out the train tracks, or the “Hanoi Train Street” as it is popularly called.
 This narrow stretch of alleyway is full of people going about their daily life – laundry is drying, children playing, and small shops selling goods are open for business.
 Then a few times a day the train passes, seemingly so close to both the people and the buildings, and the locals seem completely unphased.

 Wander along the tracks and then stop for a coffee or a beer at the Dau Ma, along the stretch of railway between Tong Duy Tan and Pho Ton That Thiep streets.
 They have seating inside or a nice rooftop space just across the tracks.

 12. Shop at the Dong Xuan Market

 The Dong Xuan Market has 4 stories of treasures and is Hanoi’s largest indoor market.
 And it doesn’t cater specifically to tourists.
 Vendors are selling everything from fresh produce to household appliances to clothing and everything in between.
 Tourists will love exploring the countless stalls on the lower level filled with reasonably priced souvenirs and knock-off shoes and purses.

 The second floor is filled with miles and miles of fabric of every texture and color.
 It’s the ideal place to buy fabric to get something custom made by one of the many tailors in town.